zowe/zowe-explorer-intellij/README.md

 ### To run UI tests:

 1. change values for ZOS_USERID, ZOS_PWD, CONNECTION_URL in src/uiTest/kotlin/auxiliary/utils.kt
+2. run ./gradlew buildPlugin in console
-2. run the script uiTest.sh
+4. run the script uiTest.sh
-3. once IdeForUiTests started make it as main window on the screen and do not touch mouse anymore
+5. once IdeForUiTests started make it as main window on the screen and do not touch mouse anymore
+6. on first launch a ide_for_launch folder will be created and ide will be downloaded

 UI tests results: build/reports/tests/uiTest/index.html